Harvest Heritage: Future Farmers

 “Because I love going to the farm and helping my Dad and my Grandpa and I love showing pigs,” Hollis Scheets said.

-“Probably the main part for me is the 4H and FFA part is what it does for the family,” John Scheets said.
-“The family community has just been outstanding.
-And you meet some amazing, amazing people that I know in my life are some of my best friends and I know at some point will continue to be some of their best friends many years from now.”
+“Probably the main part for me is the 4H and the FFA part is what it does for the family,” John Scheets said.
+“The family community has just been outstanding and you meet some amazing, amazing people that I know in my life are some of my best friends and I would assume at some point will continue to be some of their best friends many years from now.”

-That’s our Harvest Heritage report.
-I’m Stu Ellis with WCIA-3 your local news leader